saasquatch/saasquatch-docs/src/guides/faqGeneral.md

 <h3>What browsers does Referral SaaSquatch support?</h3>
 <p>Our <a href="/squatchjs/">squatch.js</a> will run in any browser that supports Javascript.
 To make sure that our referral widget gives a great user experience, we support our themes on Internet Explorer 8 - 11, and modern versions of Chrome, Firefox and Safari.</p>

+<h3>What happens when a user clicks on a sharelink?</h3>
+<p>The sharelink sends the user to our servers on which we place a cookie with their referral code before forwarding them to your landing page.
+We store this cookie for 365 days.
+This means that if a user follows the sharelink but not signs up immediately, we can still track the referral later.
+Please bare in mind that if the user clears their cache, switches browser or anything like that we might not be able to track the referral.</p>

 <h3>I have more questions, what should I do?</h3>
 <p>We know that you may still have questions and we want to hear from you.
 Email us at <a href="mailto:hello@saasquat.ch?Subject=More%20Questions">hello@saasquat.ch</a> and we will get back to you just as fast as we can.</p>